eugenia1984/UTN-FRSR-Programacion/2do_anio_1er_semestre/ingles_3/specific_vocabulary_and_structures.md

 ### 3. Read the text below and decide if the statements are true (T) or false (F).
 Correct the false ones:

 a.
-Computer programmers are responsible for writing and testing the code for computer applications and software programs.
+Computer programmers are responsible for writing and testing the code for computer applications and software programs. -> TRUE

 b.
-All programmers create code from scratch.
+All programmers create code from scratch. -> FALSE -> Some programmers create code from scratch, building brand new programs and applications, while others are tasked with updating or enhancing older code to make programs faster, more stable, or more efficient

 c.
-Some programmers update or enhance older code to make programs faster, more stable, or more efficient.
+Some programmers update or enhance older code to make programs faster, more stable, or more efficient. -> TRUE

 d.
-All programming roles require a broad range of skills and abilities.
+All programming roles require a broad range of skills and abilities. -> FALSE -> Specific roles in computer programming vary, with some positions requiring a broad range of skills and abilities, like programming in several different languages, while others will call for specialized skills, like programming in a niche language, or developing an application capable of completing some unique, specific process

 e.
-Some programming roles require specialized skills.
+Some programming roles require specialized skills. -> TRUE

 f.
-Computer programmers are not well paid.
+Computer programmers are not well paid. -> FALSE -> programmers tend to be relatively well paid

 g.
-The median annual wage for computer programmers in 2021 was $93,000.
+The median annual wage for computer programmers in 2021 was $93,000. -> TRUE

 h.
-Being detail-oriented and organized is not important for a career in computer programming.
+Being detail-oriented and organized is not important for a career in computer programming.  -> FALSE

 i.
-Computer programmers only work independently.
+Computer programmers only work independently. -> FALSE

 j.
-Liking to code is not a good reason to pursue a career in computer programming.
+Liking to code is not a good reason to pursue a career in computer programming.  -> FALSE

 ### What Do Computer Programmers Do?